 Looking to spend 3 days in New Orleans?
 New Year’s Eve in New Orleans is the perfect time to spend a long weekend celebrating the beginning of a new year by enjoying parades, good food and great company in the Big Easy.

-New Orleans has something from everyone whether you are looking for all-inclusive, hotel-hosted parties, to live music celebrations, or daytime family-friendly events.
+New Orleans has something from everyone whether you are looking for all-inclusive party, hotel-hosted parties, to live music celebrations, or daytime family-friendly events for the entire family.

-If you’re planning to be out and about for New Year’s Eve in New Orleans you should be making reservations like yesterday.
+If you’re planning to be out and about for New Year’s Eve in New Orleans you should be making reservations like yesterday because the hotels, restaurants and parties sell out fairly quickly.

-New Year’s Eve is on Tuesday, December 31st this year and I suggest making sure you have your reservations confirmed ASAP, as most restaurants and bars will book up very fast if they are not already booked.
+New Year’s Eve is on Thurssay, December 31st this year and I suggest making sure your reservations confirmed ASAP!

 Celebrate on the River in New Orleans